beemojs/beemo/docs/drivers/eslint.md

 ## Usage

 In your configuration module, install the driver, ESLint, and any plugins.
-Create a file at `configs/eslint.js` in which to house your ESLint configuration.
+Create a file at `configs/eslint.js` or `lib/configs/eslint.js` in which to house your ESLint configuration.

 In your consuming project, enable the driver by adding `eslint` to your `drivers` config.